xtdb/xtdb/README.md

 Crux is built for efficient bitemporal indexing of schemaless documents, and this simplicity enables broad possibilities for creating layered extensions on top, such as to add additional transaction, query, and schema capabilities.
-Crux does not currently support SQL but it does provides an EDN-based Datalog query interface that can be used to express a comprehensive range of SQL-like join operations as well as recursive graph traversals.
+Crux does not currently support SQL but it does provide an EDN-based [Datalog](https://en.wikipedia.org/wiki/Datalog) query interface that can be used to express a comprehensive range of SQL-like join operations as well as recursive graph traversals.

 Crux has been available as a *Public Alpha* since 19<sup>th</sup> April 2019.
 The Public Alpha period will continue until Crux is released as a Generally